 Many sales development teams struggle with effectively following up with prospects in the sales pipeline.
-They often don’t know how to follow up without being annoying or take too long to reach back out because they fear they may be stepping on toes.
+They often don’t know how to follow up lead management process without being annoying or take too long to reach back out because they fear they may be stepping on toes.

-While both are very real fears and concerns to have, there are some creative follow up ideas that sales development teams can use to reach the right prospects at the right time, increasing the likelihood of scheduling a sales meetings and closing more deals.
+While both are very real fears and concerns to have, there are some creative lead nurturing ideas that sales development teams can use to reach the right prospects at the right time, increasing the likelihood of scheduling sales meetings and closing more deals.

-Some of the best ways to follow up with sales leads in your pipeline includes:
+Some of the best ways to follow up with sales leads in your pipeline include:

 There are many ways to follow-up with prospects, like making phone calls or sending emails.
 While many sales teams may prefer one follow up method over another, taking advantage of both approaches helps you get the most out of your sales efforts and effectively move leads through the sales funnel.